ScottSnyder11/LearnPython2017/Uncle Barnie's Car Inventory/Documentation/Assignment_1/readme.md

  "Alright, deal.
 Now do you want insurance on your lightbulbs?
 Ya' know, they always burn out when you least expect it"

  "Uh...No thank you."

- ---
- ### Assignment 1:

- DUE: 4-20-2017

- We will first be working on the Car Managment portion of the application.
-Your goal is to have a functioning piece that can take input from the user about the car.

- for instance:
-  - What Make
-  - What Model
-  - What Year
-  - What transmission does it have
-  - The condition of the car (Good,Fair,Excellent,Mint)
-  - Price

-Ask these questions, save the results in a list and then when requested output the results back to the screen.